mi-zo/mi-zo/README.md

 Key characteristics:

-- **Inference-only:** no access to model parameters, no backpropagation through the VLM.
+- **Inference-only:** no requirements for access to model parameters or backpropagation through the VLM.
 - **Low-data:** operates with a very small number of demonstrations and online feedback.
-- **Multi-object 3D scenes:** designed for settings where models are required to reason over scenes with multiple similar objects.
+- **Multi-object 3D scenes:** designed for settings where models are required to reason over 3D scenes with multiple similar objects.

 ---